 It features a few different forms of TF, three of which (breast expansion, a mental transformation that makes it harder to think, and becoming so adept that it's hard to believe you're really human) are built right into the core game mechanics and come up frequently during play.
 Transformations can be both voluntary and involuntary, and most permanent transformations have both pros and cons to make them worthwhile.

-For now, you can find the incomplete game here.
+Despite what the tag says, there is a demo available: For now, you can find the incomplete game here.

 As a tabletop game, the details of the plot are left blank for the GM to sketch out.
 There's a Demon King who's using an army of demons to wage war against humanity, a party of player character heroines trying to defeat him, and a variety of dungeons and towns that they'll doubtlessly visit along the way; Beyond that, the story could go anywhere you can imagine.